lbuchli/gome/README.md

 	}
 	entity.New()

+	// make a new camera
+	camera := &common.CameraEntity{}
+	camera.New()
+	// set the position of the camera camera.Components["Space"].(*common.SpaceComponent).SetPosition(gome.FloatVector3{4, 3, 3})

-	// add the entity to the scene scene.AddEntity(entity)
+	// add the entities to the scene scene.AddEntities(
+		entity,
+		camera,
+	)

 	// add some required systems to the scene scene.AddSystems(
 		&common.RenderSystem{}, // renders the cube entity
+		&common.CameraSystem{}, // perspective
 		&RotationSystem{},      // our system that rotates every visible entity )

+	// start the window
+	win.Spawn()
 }
 ```

 **cube.obj**
 ```
-usemtl texture.png
+usemtl texture.jpg
 v 1.000000 -1.000000 -1.000000
 v 1.000000 -1.000000 1.000000
 v -1.000000 -1.000000 1.000000